xingdi1990/WallTrading-MooMoo/README.md

 pip install -r requirements.txt
 ```

-4. Go to the `env/_secret.py` and fill in your trading password, as well as Discord info if you need.
+4. Go to the `env/_secret.py` and fill in your trading password.

-5. Go to the `strategy/Your_Strategy.py`, and replace the example strategy in `strategy_decision(self)` with your own strategy
+5. Go to the `strategy/Your_Strategy.py`, and replace the example strategy in `strategy_decision(self)` with your own strategy.

 6. Login to MooMoo/Futu OpenD, setup the port number to `11112` or `11111`, which should be the same as `MOOMOOOPEND_PORT` in `TradingBOT.py`.